 #4.
 Massive IoT use cases

-The massive IoT is a term used to describe the Internet of Things that has grown beyond the confines of the home or office and into areas like manufacturing facilities, transportation, agriculture and public infrastructure.
+The massive IoT is a term that describes the Internet of Things that has grown beyond the confines of the home or office and into areas like manufacturing facilities, transportation, agriculture, and public infrastructure.

 The most common use case for massive IoT is industrial automation, where machines can interact with each other without human intervention.
 This allows companies to control large amounts of machinery or automate repetitive tasks remotely.

-One of the most popular applications for the massive IoT is predictive maintenance: businesses can use it to predict when their equipment will break down, so they'll know when it needs servicing or replacement before it breaks down.
+Predictive maintenance is one of the most popular applications for the massive IoT: businesses can use it to predict when their equipment will break down so they'll know when it needs servicing or replacement before it breaks down.
 This ensures that their operations run smoothly and that downtime is kept to a minimum, which leads to higher profits for them.

 Another application is remote monitoring: using sensors attached to machines (like those used in manufacturing), companies can monitor their production processes remotely via an app on their phones or tablets instead of having someone physically check on every machine every day.
 This saves money while also increasing productivity levels because there are fewer interruptions in production due to human error or lost time caused by employees not being able to reach each other quickly enough.